-Welch handles each question with casual self-confidence and personal anecdotes, often drilling down with follow-up questions.
+Jack Welch handles each question with casual self-confidence and personal anecdotes, often drilling down with follow-up questions.

 Welcome to the Jack Welch Management Institute [Connect Me].
 This is Welch’s online MBA program, and each quarter he shows up on webcam for little more than an hour to engage with the MBA students.
-All told, the Executive MBA consists of a dozen required courses, each ten weeks in length, delivered online with “synchronous opportunities” (Translation: You can do the class in real time if you’re able to).
-Besides the quarterly Q&A videoconferences with Welch, video messages from him populate the school’s website and he’ll often respond to half a dozen messages on the bulletin boards two or three times each term.
+All told, the Executive MBA consists of a dozen required courses, each ten weeks in length, delivered online with “synchronous opportunities” (Translation: You can do the class in real-time if you’re able to).
+Besides the quarterly Q&A videoconferences with Jack Welch, video messages from him populate the school’s website and he’ll often respond to half a dozen messages on the bulletin boards two or three times each term.

 ENROLLMENT IS UP 36% AT THE JACK WELCH MANAGEMENT INSTITUTE

-At a time when many business schools are reporting declining enrollment in their full-time MBA programs, Welch’s Management Institute is doing a brisk business.
+At a time when many business schools are reporting declining enrollment in their full-time MBA programs, the Jack Welch Management Institute is doing a brisk business.
 The institute currently has 538 active students, up a healthy 36% in the past year.
 But Welch is far more ambitious, having a stated goal to enroll 5,000 students within five years, far eclipsing Harvard’s 1,800 MBA candidates or Stanford Graduate School of Business’ 800 students.

 Students say they are drawn to the program because of Welch’s name and reputation, the flexibility of studying online, and the low cost of the program.
 At $36,000, it’s considerably less expensive than the online offerings of highly ranked business schools, such as Indiana University, the University of North Carolina, and Carnegie Mellon, where the total cost ranges between $60,000 to $118,000.